 Talking clocks and watches may be the best way for you to manage timings for daily activities.
 We have mobile phones and clocks at the Independent Living Centre with these features, or we sign post you to Devon’s sensory services for advice about what you can purchase to help you be aware of time.

-Voice activated assistants can be set up through smart home technology to respond to simple commands, to give information and they can also have reminders set up through out the day.
-They can be set up to give simple instructions for recipes and other day to day tasks.
-The voice activated assistants can also make contact with your friends, family or local services through your mobile phone system or internet.
+Voice-activated assistants can be set up through smart home technology to respond to simple commands, to give information and they can also have reminders set up throughout the day.
+They can be set up to give simple instructions for recipes and other day-to-day tasks.
+The voice-activated assistants can also make contact with your friends, family, or local services through your mobile phone system or the internet.
 The person must be able to consent to the use of any listening equipment.
 Call us to find out more.

 Sensory loss.
 Devon has some great local services to support people with sensory loss to find equipment and solutions to stay safe and independent at home.

 Devon in Sight (Devon Association for the Blind): www.devoninsight.org.uk

 Jasmyn House Sensory Resource Centre For Torbay residents (Sight & Hearing): 01803 527776

 See Hear Centre Barnstaple For North Devon residents (Living Options): 01271 373236

 Sound Base: For Exeter and East Devon residents 01392 424018

 Also the national Charity The Thomas Pocklington Trust can give information and advice about gadgets and appliances to help anyone living with sight loss www.pocklington-trust.org.uk